-- Land Use Element Policy 4.1.
-The City of Compton will promote quality commercial development that capitalizes on its location near the I-105 Freeway, the 710 Freeway, and the 91 Freeway. - Land Use Element Policy 4.2.
-The City of Compton will continue to support the development of larger, more efficient, commercial retail shopping centers as opposed to smaller "strip commercial" centers and create commercial activity nodes within commercial districts located in the Revitalization Project Areas defined in Exhibit 2-10. - Land Use Element Policy 4.3.
-The City of Compton will continue to preserve and promote the upgrading of existing commercial areas. - Land Use Element Policy 4.4.
-The City of Compton will continue to actively pursue the goals and objectives of the Redevelopment Project Areas as they apply to the commercial districts.
+- □ Land Use Element Policy 4.1.
+The City of Compton will promote quality commercial development that capitalizes on its location near the I-105 Freeway, the 710 Freeway, and the 91 Freeway. - □ Land Use Element Policy 4.2.
+The City of Compton will continue to support the development of larger, more efficient, commercial retail shopping centers as opposed to smaller "strip commercial" centers and create commercial activity nodes within commercial districts defined in Exhibit 2-10.